Sax and the City: Kenny G hits sour note in China with Hong Kong visit

 Despite hosting a raft of high-profile foreign acts in recent years, including the Rolling Stones and the late James Brown, China takes pains to ensure concerts and their performers are politically correct.

-In 2008, a pro-Tibet outburst by Icelandic singer Bjork at a Shanghai concert infuriated Beijing, which immediately launched a crackdown to tighten controls on foreign singers performing in China.
+In 2008, Icelandic singer Bjork’s pro-Tibet outburst at a Shanghai concert infuriated Beijing, which immediately launched a crackdown to tighten controls on foreign singers performing in China.